Foxy Loxy at Roe Wood

 This is the ideal base for woodland walks and coastal adventures.
 Countryside strolls start at your doorstep, and you can follow a path for just half a mile straight to the village of Lanlivery - and its lovely olde worlde pub, offering fantastic local fare.
 Cycle the trails at Cardinham Woods or Lanhydrock, or drive to nearby sailing town of Fowey and enjoy its boutique shops, galleries and cafes, perhaps taking a trip out on the water.
 Lostwithiel is worth a look, full of interesting, independent shops, many of them specialising in antiques, as is Charlestown, where tall ships anchor in the historic harbour.
 Your nearest beach is Par Sands, just a short hop away, with an expanse of sand and shallow waters.
 Of course, there are also the delights of the world-famous Eden Project, the Lost Gardens of Heligan, the National Trust's Lanhydrock House & Gardens and, close to home, the Duchy of Cornwall Nursery, which also boasts an excellent cafe and gift shop.

 Open plan living-room with kitchen, dining and bedroom areas.
-Electric cooker (oven and hob), fridge (with small freezer), kettle, toaster, wood-burner and king-size double bed (5').
+Electric cooker (oven and hob), microwave, fridge (with small freezer), kettle, toaster, wood-burner and king-size double bed (5').
 Shower-room with shower, WC and wash-basin.

 The owners have also kindly provided lockable storage (for bikes etc) and wheelbarrows to help transport your luggage from the car to the cabin.